alex-weej/es-extensible-collection-literal/README.md

 Iterators are a more fundamental abstraction than `Array`s.
 This avoids having to necessarily have an *N*-element `Array` coexist with an *N*-element collection during construction.

-It also avoids placing any additional special burden on the `Array` type (it is already used for rest arguments, whereas argument spreading works in terms of arbitrary literals.)
+It also avoids placing any additional special burden on the `Array` type (it is already used for rest arguments, whereas argument spreading works in terms of arbitrary iterables.)

 ### Why extensible?